openwdl/wdl/versions/1.1/SPEC.md

 ### Struct and Object

 `Struct`s and `Object`s are serialized identically.
-A JSON object is always deserialized to a WDL `Object`, which can then be coerced to a `struct` type if necessary.
+A JSON object is always deserialized to a WDL `Object`, which can then be coerced to a `Struct` type if necessary.

 #### Struct serialization using write_json()